argoproj/argo-cd/docs/user-guide/commands/argocd_repo_add.md

       --github-app-private-key-path string      private key of the GitHub Application -h, --help                                    help for add
       --insecure-ignore-host-key                disables SSH strict host key checking (deprecated, use --insecure-skip-server-verification instead)
-      --insecure-oci                            Use http when accessing an OCI repository --insecure-skip-server-verification       disables server certificate and host key checks --name string                             name of the repository, mandatory for repositories of type helm --no-proxy string                         don't access these targets via proxy
+      --insecure-oci-force-http                 Use http when accessing an OCI repository --insecure-skip-server-verification       disables server certificate and host key checks --name string                             name of the repository, mandatory for repositories of type helm --no-proxy string                         don't access these targets via proxy